 Drinking water before meals helps fill you up so you will eat fewer calories, making it easier to lose weight.
 In a study of 48 dieters, those who drank about 2 cups of water before meals lost more weight than those who didn't, according to research published in the journal Obesity in 2011.

 But if water is good, green tea may be even better.
 Of all the available teas, green tea has some evidence for potential weight loss benefits in some people.
 In one study, people who drank at least 4 cups of green tea per day for 8 weeks lost 5 pounds more than those who drank the same amount of water.
 The increased weight loss is most likely due to the combination of caffeine and polyphenols in the tea, both of which may increase metabolism and fat burning.
-The study, published in 2010 in the Journal of the American College of Nutrition, used subjects who were obese, so it's not known if green tea has the same effect in people with healthy weights or in those who are overweight, but not obese.
+The study, published in 2010 in the Journal of the American College of Nutrition, used subjects who were living with obesity, so it's not known if green tea has the same effect in people with healthy weights or in those who have overweight, but not obesity.

 Increase Weight Loss Effects With Lemon